jdunkerley/ToDosElectron/README.md

 }
 ```

 This makes tslint follow the same configuration as StandardJS.
-I found the space indentation was causing me some errors hence needing to add the additional configuration over `tslint-config-standard`.
+I found the whitespace settings were causing me some errors hence needing to add the additional configuration over `tslint-config-standard`.

-Next, configure Webpack to compile TypeScript files (`ts` or `tsx` extensions) found in the `src` folder and output to the `dist` folder.
+Next configure WebPack to compile TypeScript files (`ts` or `tsx` extensions) found in the `src` folder and output to the `dist` folder.
 The structure I use here is a little different from the standard as we will need two parallel configurations when we come to the Electron set up.
 Create a file called `webpack.config.js` and add the following:

 ```js
 const path = require('path')